jethar/mutualfund-stmts-etl/README.md

 * reconciliation_detailed.csv - includes even matched folios, to infer if there is anything amiss.
 * reconciliation_summary_excl_csv_gains.csv - Containing transactions reconciliation between CAS and gain pdf statements excluding csv gain statement.

+Now the project also generates a consolidated gains transaction csv `gain_stmt_consolidated.csv`, which can be used for generating final capital gains values.

 ## TODOs

 1. Handling statments from other than CAMS or Karvy. e.g. FTAMIL / SBFS